 Here is how it works: Keep your eyes to the skies at dusk in late July and watch for areas where swifts are feeding.
 Look for a tall shaft, chimney or similar structure to locate where Chimney Swifts (central to east coast) or Vaux's Swift (Pacific coast) go to roost in your area.

-This year, on one night over the weekend of August 9, 10, 11and / or September 6, 7, 8 observe the roost starting about 30 minutes before sunset and estimate the number of swifts that enter.
+On one night (Friday, Saturday or Sunday) over the second weekend of August and / or September observe the roost starting about 30 minutes before sunset and estimate the number of swifts that enter.
 After the last swift enters the structure, please fill out our on-line reporting form.
 The form works best when using Google Chrome as your browser:

 If you are unable to locate a roost on your own,